enigmosity/learn-aws/developer-associate/exam-questions.md

     - `_X_AMZN_TRACE_ID`: contains tracing header, which includes the sampling decision, trace ID, and parent segment ID.
 If Lambda receives a tracing header when function is invoked, the header will be used to populate this environment variable.
 If a tracing header was not received, Lambda will generate one.
     - `AWS_XRAY_CONTEXT_MISSING`: X-Ray SDK uses this variables to determine behaviour in the even that the function tries to record X-Ray data, but a tracing header is not available.
 Lambda sets values to LOG_ERROR by default
     - `AWS_XRAY_DAEMON_ADDRESS`: environment variable exposes daemon's address as: `IP_ADDRESS:PORT`.
 Use the daemon's address to send trace data to the daemon directly without using the X-Ray SDK
+- to run on ECSm create a Docker image that runs the X-Ray daemon, upload it to a docker image repository, then deploy to the ECS cluster.
+Use port mappings and metwork mode settings in task definition file to allow application to communicate with the daemon container.

 ## Kinesis